In this guide we’ll take a look at the best portable air conditioners for the UK market.

-This unit comes with a preinstalled with a flexible exhaust duct making it ready to use with a window kit.
+This mobile air conditioner comes with a preinstalled with a flexible exhaust duct making it ready to use with a window kit.

 This is a good portable air conditioner that oscillates to provide a good distribution of cool air.

-The Jack Stonehouse Air Conditioning Portable Cooling Air Conditioner offers great value for money as well as versatility and quality.
+The Jack Stonehouse Air Conditioning Portable Cooling Air Conditioner might be the best portable air conditioner for the UK if you are after great value for money as well as versatility and quality.

 These are inexpensive options relative to most portable air conditioners.
 The model comes in 5000 BTU or 8000 BTU models allowing you to choose the appropriate size for your room to get the best value for money and the right amount of cooling.
 The unit is still of good quality and built well.
 It has three fan speeds to choose from, 24-hour timer mode and is ready to use out of the box.
 The settings are controllable from the LED touch panel or included remote control.

-This unit is perfect for someone looking for an inexpensive option that is still of good quality.
+This mobile air conditioner is perfect for someone looking for an inexpensive option that is still of good quality.

 The Igenix IG9901 3-in-1 Portable Air Conditioner has three fan speed settings as well as a dehumidifier.

-This is a good air conditioner with a dehumidifier function and a fan only function that makes this unit useful all year round.
+This is an excellent portable air conditioner for the UK market with a dehumidifier function and a fan only function that makes this unit useful all year round.

-This product is classed as an air cooler and works by passing the intake air over water cooling the air via evaporation of the water.
+This mobile air conditioner is classed as an air cooler and works by passing the intake air over water cooling the air via evaporation of the water.
 This product is also a humidifier as it increases the moisture content of the air.